Death row inmate points to biased juror as execution nears

 NASHVILLE, Tenn.
 (AP) — As Tennessee prepares to electrocute yet another death row inmate, a last-minute legal battle has raised questions surrounding the possible bias of a juror who helped hand down the original death sentence decades ago.

-Attorneys for Lee Hall say they have found a woman — simply known as “Juror A” — who now admits she failed to disclose she had been repeatedly raped and abused by her former husband during Hall’s jury selection process nearly 26 years ago.
+Attorneys for Lee Hall say they have found a woman — simply known as “Juror A” — who now admits she failed to disclose during Hall’s jury selection process nearly 26 years ago that she had been repeatedly raped and abused by her former husband.

 This omission, the attorneys argue, deprived the 53-year-old Hall of a fair and impartial jury — a right protected in both the Tennessee and U.S. constitutions.
 At stake is a possible reversal of Hall’s conviction and death sentence.